 We would like creative/educational resources that can be included for use with and by neurodiverse (comprising neurodivergent and neurotypical) groups with different learning styles.
-The following is an example of a creative resource “creative box” (Shattered Anatomies) to give an idea of how we might develop our own for the Inside Out conference.
+The following are examples of similar resources and formats

 Proposals for contributions are invited in the form of 150-word abstracts.
 These need to outline the rationale, content and form of the work to be featured (poster or creative artefact/resource – guidelines for poster submissions found here).

 Please send proposals for contributions to email@example.com with the subject line “Inside Out Proposal”.
 The deadline for proposals will be Friday 7th June 2019.
 Please note the preferred language for this event is identity first (i.e. autistic person/s).